 Get Stuff We Love

-But at least this one is relevant to just about all of us, unless you’re a fan of going commando.
+Finding the best underwear is important.
 And since there are piles of different panties to choose from, we consulted Bare Necessities buyer Megan Irvine for some, ahem, brief guidance.

 First off, we had to have one burning question answered.
 You see, we’d read that you’re supposed to throw out your undergarments every year.
 True or false?
 Maybe, said Irvine, hedging that it depends on how well you care for intimates.

 "Our underwear sits in the most personal part of our body so it’s important to keep things fresh.
 You should have a good selection of underwear in your drawer so you aren’t always reaching for the same couple of pairs.
 You shouldn’t need to throw them away immediately at the one year mark if you are washing them according to instruction on the tags.
 If they start stretching out and getting holes in them, I think it’s time for a refresh,” said Irvine.

 Her advice: “Invest in your underwear!
 Underwear is usually a last thought for us and we are only buying it when we need it or see a really cheap deal.
 Those really cheap panties are great at first but might not be so great for the wallet in the long run.
 They typically do not wash as well and last as long as the more expensive brands.
 Look for brands who are known for their underwear.”